-Tom Leavitt is a fourth-year Ph.D. student in political science at Columbia University, specializing in comparative politics, methodology, and the philosophy of social science.
+Tom Leavitt is a fifth-year Ph.D. student in political science at Columbia University, specializing in comparative politics, methodology, and the philosophy of social science.
 His current research focuses on the politics of colonial state formation in sub-Saharan Africa.

 Mr. Leavitt's research has been funded by the Center for Study of Development Strategies (CSDS), the Center for Development Economics and Policy (CDEP) and the Abdul Latif Jameel Poverty Action Lab (J-PAL).